 Adds the popular newspaper next to the podium photo of Nick Heidfeld, protagonist of a second place ahead of Rubens Barrichello.

-"They did the best".
+"They did the best they could".

 Luca Montezemolo says of his men, on the sidelines of the assembly of industrialists in Novara.